1960 UCI Track Cycling World Championships

 The 1960 UCI Track Cycling World Championships were the World Championship for track cycling.
 They took place in Leipzig and Chemnitz, East Germany from 3 to 14 August 1960.
 Eight events were contested, 6 for men (3 for professionals, 3 for amateurs) and 2 for women.

+In the same period, the 1960 UCI Road World Championships were organized on the Sachsenring and in Leipzig for the women's race, East Germany.